 Water is life.
 Clean drinking water improves and protects people’s health, gives children the possibility of attending school permanently, empowers women, strengthens the local economy and allows for a better future.
 However, many people worldwide do not have assured access to this precious commodity.

-771 million people worldwide do not have assured access to clean drinking water.
-About 489 million of them lack access to any drinking water infrastructure.1
+703 million people worldwide do not have access to basic services of clean drinking water.

-3,6 billion people worldwide do not have assured access to sanitation.
-Around 1,7 billion people don’t even have access to basic sanitary provision.
-2
+Around 1,543 billion people don’t even have access to basic sanitary provision.

 Diseases caused by contaminated water are responsible for more deaths than all forms of violence, including wars.